Temple of Artemis: Location and history

 From the 1572 Octo Mundi Miracula, the earliest known representation of the temple in modern times.
-The hand-colored engraving was by Martin Heemskerck.
+The engraving was by Martin Heemskerck.

 The Temple of Artemis (artemisia) was located near the ancient city of Ephesus, about 75 km south from the modern port city of İzmir, in Turkey.
 Today the site lies on the edge of the modern town of Selçuk.

-The sacred site (temenos) at Ephesus was far older than the Artemision itself.
+The sacred site (temenos) at Ephesus was older than the Artemision itself.
 Pausanias was certain that it antedated the Ionic immigration by many years, being older even than the oracular shrine of Apollo at Didyma.
 He said that the pre-Ionic inhabitants of the city were Leleges and Lydians.
 Callimachus, in his Hymn to Artemis attributed the earliest temenos at Ephesus to the Amazons, legendary warrior-women whose religious practise he imagined already centered upon an image (bretas) of Artemis, their matron goddess.
 Pausanias believed that the temple pre-dated the Amazons.

 Pausanias's estimation of the site's antiquity seems well-founded.
 Before World War I, site excavations by David George Hogarth seemed to identify three successive temple buildings.
 Re-excavations in 1987–1988 and re-appraisal of Hogarth's account (Note: (Bammer 1990) offers a critical re-appraisal of Hogarth's methods, findings and conclusions.)

-confirmed that the site was occupied as early as the Bronze Age, with a sequence of pottery finds that extend forward to Middle Geometric times, when a peripteral temple with a floor of hard-packed clay was constructed in the second half of the 8th century BCE.
+confirmed that the site was occupied as early as the Bronze Age, with a sequence of pottery finds that extend forward to Middle Geometric times, when a peripteral temple with a floor of hard-packed clay was constructed in the second half of the 8th century BC.
 (Note: (Bammer 1990) noted some still earlier placements of stones, Mycenaean pottery and crude clay animal figurines, but warned "it is still to early to come to conclusions about a cult sequence.")

 The peripteral temple at Ephesus offers the earliest example of a peripteral type on the coast of Asia Minor, and perhaps the earliest Greek temple surrounded by colonnades anywhere.

-In the 7th century BCE, a flood destroyed the temple, depositing over half a meter of sand and flotsam over the original clay floor.
+In the 7th century BC, a flood destroyed the temple, depositing over half a meter of sand and flotsam over the original clay floor.
 Among the flood debris were the remains of a carved ivory plaque of a griffin and the Tree of Life, apparently North Syrian, and some drilled tear-shaped amber drops of elliptical cross-section.
 These probably once dressed a wooden effigy (xoanon) of the Lady of Ephesus, which must have been destroyed or recovered from the flood.
 Bammer notes that though the site was prone to flooding, and raised by silt deposits about two metres between the 8th and 6th centuries, and a further 2.4 m between the sixth and the fourth, its continued use "indicates that maintaining the identity of the actual location played an important role in the sacred organization".